What has Cindy done so far?

 - Upgraded the County's Road and Bridge facility with a renovation and move into the Old Armory building.

-- Initiated best practices for Wildland Urban-Interface (WUI) management to reduce the threat of wildfires in our community.
+- Initiated Wildland Urban-Interface (WUI) management to reduce the threat of wildfire in Teton County in partnership with High Country Resource, Conservation, and Development.

-- Secured a Safe Streets for All grant from the U.S. Department of Transportation to plan for creative Highway 33 corridor improvements.
+- Secured a Safe Streets for All grant from the U.S. Department of Transportation to collaboratively plan for Highway 33 corridor improvements with the cities, ITD and Teton Valley Trails and Pathways.

 - Formed community advisory committees to help the Board of County Commissioners (BoCC) address wildlife habitat protection and Teton River management.

-- Initiated Town Hall Listening Sessions for members of the public to address the BoCC on local government issues.
+- Initiated Town Hall Listening Sessions for members of the public to address the BoCC on community and local government issues.

-- Obtained 20 million dollars in funding from the U.S. Department of Transportation to improve mobility and public safety along the congested ID-33/WY-22 corridor through collaboration with partners on both sides of the Tetons.
+- Obtained 20 million dollars in funding from the U.S. Department of Transportation to improve mobility and public safety along the congested ID-33/WY-22 corridor through collaboration with partners on both sides of the Tetons (Build Grant).

 - Declared a pandemic emergency and led the effort to establish a coordinated response to COVID-19 that has successfully slowed the spread of the virus in our community